Harry Steel (wrestler)

 Harry Steel (April 18, 1899 – October 8, 1971) was an American wrestler and Olympic champion.
 He competed at the 1924 Olympic Games in Paris, where he won a gold medal in the freestyle heavyweight division.
-He initially did not make the U.S. team at first, but the wrestler who was supposed to go couldn't.
-Harry was called up to the team and won the gold medal.
+Steel initially did not make the U.S. Olympic team, but the wrestler who was supposed to go ended up not being able to compete.
+He was called up to the team and went on to win the Olympic gold medal.